How did you get started doing this type of work?

-A. Taking dogs out for an afternoon walk and going 2-3 times a day to a residence while the owners are away, either traveling, working, or dealing with a last-minute emergency.
+Taking dogs out for an afternoon walk and going 2-3 times a day to a residence while the owners are away, either traveling, working, or dealing with a last-minute emergency.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. Keep yourself informed about dogs, cats, or whatever animal lives in your household.
+Keep yourself informed about dogs, cats, or whatever animal lives in your household.